|Nutritional Guidelines (per serving)|

 - 2 1/4 cups flour (all-purpose)

-- Garnish: confectioners' sugar or granulated vanilla sugar for dusting
+- Garnish: powdered sugar or granulated vanilla sugar for dusting

 Knead in 1 cup ground almonds or almond meal and 2 1/4 cups flour.
 The mixture will be stiff.
 With a well-floured rolling pin, roll out the dough onto a lightly floured board or another work surface.